muhammadjafarshodiq0412/Lwa-assessment-test/README.md

 ### Step 2.
 Create Order
 POST `/orders`
-Places an order for one or more product variants.
+Places an order for one or more product variants and adjusts stock levels.

 ### Step 3.
 Complete Order
-PATCH `/orders/{id}/complete`
+PUT `/orders/{id}/complete`
-Completes an order and adjusts stock levels.
+Completes an order.

 ---